 When our girls were very little we started dreaming up a life where they would run through secret gardens chasing chickens and where our dinner would come from that garden.
-We would sit outside under a giant orchard and eat dinner at an old farm table …… This is our story where that dream is coming true one project at a time!
+We would sit outside under a giant orchard and eat at an old farm table …… This is our story where that dream is coming true one project at a time!

 When our daughters were born we realized how important our food was in nourishing our bodies.
 It ignited a passion to learn to cook from scratch and to source the best ingredients.
 That led to dreaming of growing our own food and raising chickens.